 a machine until it fails (a good, ongoing

-relationship with your automation vendor is another great way to accomplish this!).
+relationship with your automation vendor is another great way to accomplish this!). - Appearance of the equipment and the sense of

 a modern, high-tech “look and feel” of your